mohin7/personal-finance-app/README.md

-# TakaTrack — Personal Finance for Bangladesh
+# AddsFree Expense-Tracker — Personal Finance for Bangladesh

 A production-ready Flutter app for tracking personal finances, built specifically for Bangladeshi users.
 Manage daily expenses, income, bank accounts, savings instruments (DPS, FDR, Sanchayapatra), investments, and monthly budgets — all stored locally on device with no account required.